HugoQwQ/Mellow/README.md

 ![Powered by OneConfig](https://polyfrost.org/media/branding/badges/badge_1.svg)

+- **No API key required for core features**

-- Check Bedwars stats in tablist like Lilith
+- View Bedwars stats in the tablist, similar to Lilith.

+- See other players' ping.
+Recommended to use with [VanillaHUD](https://modrinth.com/mod/vanillahud) to view ping numerically instead of as bars.

+- Supports Urchin API Tags

+- Check any player's BedWars stats with `/bw`

+- Supports skin denicking and finals/beds denicking.

 - Check Classic Duels stats of your opponent when you queue a Classic duels match

-- See other players' ping, recommended to use with [VanillaHUD](https://modrinth.com/mod/vanillahud) to see ping as a number rather than bars

-- Urchin API Tags support

-- Check any player's Bedwars stats with `/bw`

-- No API key required for core features

-- Support skin and finals/beds denicking

-- Pretty
+- Pretty & Aesthetic

 ## Showcase